PaulFranklin/inf03180-Project1/README.md

-# inf03180-Project1
+# Demo User App
-Code and files for project 1
+This demo app demonstrates the use of Flask-Login and Flask-Migrate extensions

+## Setup